An Introduction to Geometric Topology: Compactification and isometries of hyperbolic space

 Horospheres may be easily visualised in the half-space model $H^n$ by sending $p$ at infinity.
 The lines exiting from $p$ are the Euclidean vertical lines and the horospheres centred at $p$ are precisely the horizontal hyperplanes $\{x_n = k\}$ with $k>0$.

 \begin{oss} Since the metric tensor $g = \frac 1{x_n^2}g^E$ is constant on each hyperplane $\{x_n = k\}$, each horosphere is \emph{isometric} to the Euclidean $\matR^n$. \end{oss}

-The horospheres centred at $p\neq \infty$ in $\partial H^n$ or in any point $p\in \partial D^n$ are precisely the Euclidean spheres tangent in $p$ to the sphere at infinity.
-The horospheres in $\matH^2$ are circles and are called \emph{horocycles}, see Fig.~\ref{Horocycle_normals:fig}.
+The horospheres centred at $p\neq \infty$ in $\partial H^n$ or at any point $p\in \partial D^n$ are precisely the Euclidean spheres tangent in $p$ to the sphere at infinity.
+The horospheres in $\matH^2$ are circles and are called \emph{horocycles}, see Figure \ref{Horocycle_normals:fig}.
 The portion of $\matH^n$ delimited by a horosphere is called a \emph{horoball}.

 Let us go back to the isometries of $\matH^n$.
-We sometimes write a point in $H^n$ as a pair $(x,t)$ with $x\in \matR^{n-1}$ and $t>0$.
+We sometimes write a point in the half-space $H^n$ as a pair $(x,t)$ with $x\in \matR^{n-1}$ and $t>0$.
 Isometries with nice fixed points have nice expressions in the conformal models.

 \begin{prop} Let $\varphi$ be an isometry of $\matH^n$: \begin{enumerate} \item if $\varphi$ is elliptic with fixed point $0\in D^n$ then